 Support Vector Machines

 SVM is yet another broadly popular machine learning algorithm which can be used for classification and regression problems.
-In SVM, we plot each observation as a point in n-dimensional space where n is the number of features we have.
+In SVM, we plot each observation as a point in -dimensional space where is the number of features we have.
 The value of each feature is the value of particular coordinates.
 Then, we try to find a hyperplane that separates two classes well enough.

 After we identify the best hyperplane, we want to add margins, which would separate the two classes further.